List of Finnish submissions for the Academy Award for Best International Feature Film

 Finland has submitted films for consideration in the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) category since 1973.
 The Award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Finnish Academy Awards submission is selected by an expert jury which is chosen by the Finnish Film Foundation.

-As of 2025, Finland was nominated only once for The Man Without a Past (2002) by Aki Kaurismäki, even-tough the filmmaker boycotted the ceremony as a protest over the U.S. involvement in the 2003 invasion of Iraq.
+As of 2026, Finland was nominated only once, for The Man Without a Past (2002) by Aki Kaurismäki, even though the filmmaker boycotted the ceremony as a protest over the U.S. involvement in the 2003 invasion of Iraq.